osteofelidae/archinstall/README.md

 	- `mkfs` is a command which generates a filesystem in a given partition.
 	- `.fat` is a variant of that command which generates a FAT filesystem.
 	- `-F32` is a flag which specifies the FAT32 variant of the FAT filesystem.
+3. Run `mkfs.ext4 <Root partition name>`.
+4. If you made a swap partition in section 1.3, run `mkswap <Swap partition name>`.

+### 1.5: Mounting the partitions

+We now need to mount some of the partitions in order to access the files in them.
+(There are currently no files in them, we need to add some.
+If there are already files, you may have a ghost in your house.
+Run away.)

+1. Run `mount <Root partition name> /mnt`.
+If you forgot what the root partition name was, remember that you can run `fdisk -l` for a list of partitions.
+	- `mount` obviously mounts a given partition.
+In linux, partitions are represented as directories in the root filesystem, so mounting is synonymous to assigning a partition a directory name.
+Partitions must be mounted to be accessed.
+	- `/mnt` is a folder *in your live boot of the arch installer*. `/mnt` is a folder in linux systems which is commonly used as a temporary mount point for partitions.
+Thus, it is perfect for our needs right now.
+2. If you made a swap partition, run `swapon <Swap partition name>`.
+	- `swapon` tells the system to use a given partition as a swap partition.

+## 2: Installing the base system (finally)

+### 2.0: Installing the base system

+1. Run `pacman -Sy` (case sensitive).
+	- `pacman` is the Arch Linux package manager.
+It can download and install software for you.
+	- `-S` is a flag that tells `pacman` to sync its cache with the online mirror list.
+	- `y` is a flag (sub-flag?) that tells `pacman` to refresh its local copy of the master package database with those it finds online.
+2.